exercism/fortran/docs/TESTS.md

 For instance, the exercise `bob` expects an implementation in `bob.f90` file.

 **Create your initial implementation files before running CMake.**
-If you do not have file `bob.f90` when running CMake for exercise `bob`, then CMake will generate an error about files not being found.
+If you do not have file `bob.f90` when running CMake for exercise "Bob", then CMake will generate an error about files not being found.
 **These files can be empty, but they must exist.**

 Using this recipe, CMake can generate a suitable project for your environment